R bootcamp

 [1] 1 2 3 4 5

-Remember how we talked about “named lists” in the previous section!
+So, remember how we talked about “named lists” in the previous section?
 Yes, data frames really are just normal named lists with extra bit of behavior added to them (namely the fact that these lists are printed in a nice, readable, tabular form).

 Selecting columns